China to use import fair to highlight trade credentials

 "China is trying to play a more important role with the WTO, especially given the U.S. disinterest, or potential interest in leaving the WTO altogether," said Zhu Ning, a professor of finance at Tsinghua University.

-"I think China is working more with multilateral organisations and bilaterally with individual countries trying to improve its own influence globally and trying to shape the global trade and financial order going forward."
+"I think China is working more with multilateral organizations and bilaterally with individual countries trying to improve its own influence globally and trying to shape the global trade and financial order going forward."

-No senior U.S. officials have announced plans to attend the expo and the U.S. embassy did not say whether any American officials would be there.
+The United States seeks "a fair, reciprocal, and balanced trade relationship with China", but has no plans for "high-level government participation" in CIIE, an embassy spokesman said.

+"We urge Beijing to adhere to the market-based rules and norms of the international trade system.
+This would be good for the United States, for the world, and for the Chinese people," he added.

-But U.S. business would be well represented, and Chinese Foreign Ministry spokesman Geng Shuang said on Wednesday there would be more American companies taking part this year than last year.
+U.S. business will be well represented at the expo, and Chinese Foreign Ministry spokesman Geng Shuang said on Wednesday there would be more American companies taking part this year than last year.

 Ker Gibbs, president of the American Chamber of Commerce in Shanghai, said that while CIIE was an opportunity for companies, concerns about intellectual property rights, market access and the lack of a level playing field "are real challenges".